Michael Underwood (physician): Career highlights

-In 1784, now working as physician rather than surgeon for the British Lying-in Hospital in London, Underwood published his most famous text, A treatise on the diseases of children, with general directions for the management of infants from birth.
+In 1784, then working as physician rather than surgeon for the British Lying-in Hospital in London, Underwood published his most famous text, A treatise on the diseases of children, with general directions for the management of infants from birth.
 Underwood's book featured many new descriptions of pediatric diseases and illnesses, including sclerema neonatorum (which became known as Underwood's disease); it also contained the first description of infantile paralysis.
 Underwood's pediatric Treatise brought him fame and distinction.
 Over the next 60 years his book went through 10 editions, seven during his lifetime and three more after his death, edited by Samuel Merriman (1826), Marshall Hall (1835), and H Davies (1846).
 It was also published in France, Germany, and America.

 In 1789, Underwood became the first person to give a clinical description of Poliomyelitis, which he referred to as "a debility of the lower extremities."
 He was later elected a member of the Royal College of Physicians in London.

 In 1796, Underwood was chosen as accoucheur at the birth of Princess Charlotte of Wales.
 In 1801, he fell sick and retired from his profession.
 That time was economically difficult for him, but, as a religious man, he later "regained its healthy tone, and he was enable to realize the hopes and consolations of the Gospel."